 Mental Health in the Workplace

 Lately I’ve been reading a variety of studies and articles on the effects of mental health in the workplace and how it leads to employee absenteeism, and more importantly, employee presenteeism.
-According to the World Health Organization, there can be as many as 27 lost work days per year for depression (nine of them because of sick days or other time taken out of work, and another 18 reflecting lost productivity).
+According to the World Health Organization, there can be as many as 27 lost work days per year for depression (9 of them because of sick days or other time taken out of work, and another 18 reflecting lost productivity).

 We see these same mental health concerns across our book of business, with our counselors identifying secondary concerns of depression, anxiety and stress across 36 percent of EAP cases in 2017.